 In one letter written to Cassandra in September, 1813 Jane said of her friend George Hatton, ”He is so much out of spirits, however, that his friend John Plumptre is gone over to comfort him, at Mr. Hatton’s desire.
 He (J.P.P) called here this morning in his way.
 A handsome young man certainly, with quiet, gentlemanlike manners.
 I set him down as sensible rather than brilliant.
 There is nobody brilliant nowadays”.

-J.P.P. married Catherine Methuen in 1818 and in 1820 Fanny married Sir Edward Knatchbull, a widower some years older than herself and they went on to have nine children.
+In 1818 J.P.P. married Catherine Methuen and in 1820 Fanny Knight married Sir Edward Knatchbull, a wealthy Kent land-owner and widower some years older than herself, and they went on to have nine children.
 In 1833 J.P.P. was elected to Parliament as one of the two M.P.’s for Eastern Kent, the other M.P was Sir Edward Knatchbull!

-The courtship of Fanny Knight and John Plumptre was the subject of “Miss Austen Regret’s”, a B.B.C. drama broadcast in 2008 with Tom Hiddleston as Mr. John Plumptre and Imogen Poots as Fanny Knight.
+The courtship of Fanny Knight and John Pembleton Plumptre was referred to in “Miss Austen Regrets”, a B.B.C. drama broadcast in 2008 with Tom Hiddleston as Mr. John Plumptre and Imogen Poots as Fanny Knight.